linkstrifer/gulp-tasks/README.md

 ### Default task

-For convienience, the default task run `autoreload-gulp`.
+For convienience, the default task runs `autoreload-gulp`.
 For more details check [Autoreload-gulp](#autoreload-gulp) task documentation.

 ### Autoreload-gulp

 This task will autoreload gulp on every change in the tasks files.
-It accept one parameter, the task name that you want to run with the flag -t or --task
+It accepts one parameter, the task name that you want to run with the flag -t or --task

 i.e: